docksal/docksal/docs/advanced/stack-config.md

 Designates whether to use Docker through VirtualBox or Native Docker.
 On Linux this is always set to `1`.
 Otherwise it is set to `0`.

+For VirtualBox set to `0`
+For Docker Native set to `1`

 ### DOCKSAL_DNS_UPSTREAM

-For environments, where access to external DNS servers is blocked, should be set to the LAN DNS server.
+Override the default DNS server that Docksal uses.
+For environments, where access to Google DNS server (`8.8.8.8`) is blocked it should be set to the LAN DNS server.
+This is often true for VPN users.

 ### DOCKSAL_VHOST_PROXY_IP

-Used to set the IP address for the VHOST Proxy to listen on.
+Used to set the IP address for the Docksal reverse proxy to listen on.
 When `CI` variable is set to `true` this will be set to `0.0.0.0`.

 ### DOCKSAL_DNS_DOMAIN